 How much does it cost to renew my green card?

-Answer: Total USCIS fees for green card renewal are $540 ($455 filing fee plus $85 biometric fee).
+Answer: Total USCIS fees for green card renewal are $540 ($455 filing fee plus $85 biometric fee) at the time of writing this article.
 In some cases the fees are waived for green card replacement.
 You can easily determine your total fees by going to our USCIS fees page.

 Can’t afford the USCIS fees?
 Low-income applicants and those going through a financial hardship may qualify for a fee waiver.
 To qualify, you must meet at least one of the following conditions: